Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 3.2.2 Deep learning models↩︎

-From a simplified point of view, these 3 structures are very similar: they all aim at extracting relevant features, which are used by the output linear layer to classify the time series.
+In summary, from a simplified point of view these 3 structures are very similar: they all aim at extracting relevant features, which are used by the output linear layer to classify the time series.
 The main difference is related to the feature extraction mechanism (dense layers, convolutions with global max pooling or attention mechanism).

 a